RyanTheAllmighty/Twitch-Tools/README.md

 Your free to use this however you please as long as you follow the license

 This work is licensed under the GPLv2 License.
 To view a copy of this license, visit http://www.gnu.org/licenses/gpl-2.0.html.

+Global Hot Keys included using the JIntelliType library (https://code.google.com/p/jintellitype/) for Windows Only